 Skill Set PUAWER005B & PUAWER008B

-This course is a skills set made up of individual units of PUAWER005B – Operate as part of an Emergency Control Organisation (Fire Warden) and PUAWER008B – Confine Small Workplace Emergencies (Fire Extinguisher).
+This course is a skills set made up of individual units of PUAWER005B – Operate as part of an Emergency Control Organisation (Fire Warden training) and PUAWER008B – Confine Small Workplace Emergencies (Fire Extinguisher training).
 Existing workers in any industry may benefit from this training as it is not industry specific.

 Provider of Training and Assessment